 |4th — Oct-Nov-Dec

-There is a 5-percent penalty if you don't pay by the due date.
-A 20-percent penalty is charged if you don't file a return within 30 days of the due date.
+There is a 5 percent penalty if you don't pay by the due date.
+A 20 percent penalty is charged if you don't file a return within 30 days of the due date.
 Interest is added to any unpaid tax and calculated from the time the tax becomes due.
-Learn more in our state lodging tax program overview.
+Additional penalties may be charged if you don't file a return within 60 days of the due date.

 City and county lodging taxes